eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 = G5.2 - Proof of Predicates <proof_predicate>

-Proving the possession of a credential is not interesting for a verifier.
+For the verifier, ensuring the honest possession of a credential is not an end in itself.
-Before it can offer a service to the holder, one or more of the attributes must be revealed to the verifier.
+Before it can offer a service to the holder, the verifier actually wants to learn about one or more of the attributes from the holder's credential.
-Instead of revealing the full attribute, the holder can also disclose only a predicate to the verifier, and thus keep some anonymity.
+Instead of revealing the full attribute, the holder can also disclose only a predicate, a statement about the actual attribute's value, to the verifier, and thus retain more privacy.
 In our proof-of-concept, we consider the following revelations by the holder:

 / Selective Disclosure: allows the holder to fully reveal one or more of